zarifff/Reddit-Comment-Miner/README.md

 Uses PRAW as a wrapper.
 Required import

+You can use a reddit instance using your own credentials, or use PRAW reddit instance if you don't need to interact with the account.
+Reddit API keys can be found in settings -> apps

 Use your own praw.ini file to set credentials, or hardcode it in the source code

 Bot has 3 options for now.